What are Dermal Fillers?

 A lot of our clients come to us because they’ve had dermal filler procedures done elsewhere that ended with poor results.
 It could be that too much volume was added, or the injections sites are lumpy.

-If your treatment was done with a temporary, hyaluronic acid-based filler, we can help!
-By injecting a substance called hyaluronidase, fillers made from hyaluronic acid can be dissolved, thereby reducing volume and smoothing out the treatment sites.
-Hyaluronidase is a natural enzyme that breaks down hyaluronic acid.
+If your treatment was done with a temporary, HA-based filler, we can help!
+By injecting a substance called hyaluronidase, fillers made from HA can be dissolved, thereby reducing volume and smoothing out the treatment sites.
+Hyaluronidase is a natural enzyme that breaks down HA fillers.

 We recommend waiting at least two weeks before seeking corrective treatment to make sure all the swelling has subsided, and that’s not a factor in your results.

-Dermal fillers made from hyaluronic acid help to achieve a more youthful appearance by replacing your own hyaluronic acid that has broken down over time.
-Because this substance is already present in our bodies, it is very rare to have an allergic reaction to a hyaluronic acid-based dermal filler.
+Dermal fillers made from HA help to achieve a more youthful appearance by replacing your own HA that has broken down over time.
+Because this substance is already present in our bodies, it is very rare to have an allergic reaction to a dermal filler.
 However, you will still probably experience swelling, slight bruising, and mild redness.

 Weight Loss and Facial Fat